The Prophetic Word: Poetry, Philosophy and Theology in Conversation

-- Michèle Le Dœuff (ENS Paris) (tbc)
+- Michèle Le Dœuff (ENS Paris) "Equality and Prophecy"

 - Christopher Rowland (University of Oxford) ‘Diversely and in many ways God spoke by the Prophets’: the perspectives of the New Testament and the texts and images of William Blake on ‘the Prophetic Word’

 - Alessandro Schiesaro (University of Manchester) “Empedocles and the Prophetic Word”

 - Mona Siddiqui (University of Edinburgh) “The Poetry of Piety: Between Divine Word and Prophetic Word”

 The Conference will host a public poetry-reading event with Jay Parini and Mark Burrows and a public lecture in relation to the topic of the conference.

 The provisional conference programme is available for download here.

 The fee for the conference will be £95.
 To register please visit the Regent’s Park College site

 Regent's Park College: 50 rooms available (no en suite available)